 Even if you NEVER report a complaint or concern, your visible presence on the trail system can make a big impact!
 Trail users already report that they feel safer on the trails as a result of seeing Trail Watch volunteers wearing the distinctive Trail Watch armband.

 Trail Watch volunteers have reported hazardous trail conditions to authorities, assisted injured persons, reported crimes, given directions to lost visitors, and assisted with “bike-breakdowns” on the trail.

-OnlineTrail Watch volunteers can log on to this website (see link to your right) to provide an account of their experience on the trail and report any safety issues or suspicious activities.
-These volunteer observations are catalogued on the TRAIL REPORTS section.
-Volunteers are encouraged to submit reports frequently.
+OnlineTrail Watch volunteers can log on to the Anchorage Works website to provide an account of their experience on the trail and report any safety issues or suspicious activities.
+To report a maintenance or safety issue, click "Other."

 Please make sure that you greet other Trail Watch volunteers when you’re out on the trails.
 Your community-minded spirit is something that you all have in common – make sure that to show other volunteers your support.
 ALWAYS wear your armband or other Trail Watch gear when you are out on the trails.

 Thank you for your continued support!